AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

    This can be an Adobe-hosted SFTP server or your own SFTP server.

 1. Open the [!DNL `authorized_keys`] file in the [!DNL .ssh] directory.
-This file should already contain your organization's download key from [Step 1](#step-1-generate-a-publicprivate-key-pair-and-upload-the-public-key-to-your-existing-ftp-server).
-Add Adobe's upload key to this same file.
+Add Adobe's upload key to this file.
+This file should already contain your organization's download key from [Step 1: Generate your organization's download key and add it to your FTP server](#step-1-generate-your-organizations-download-key-and-add-it-to-your-ftp-server).

 1. Repeat this process for each SFTP account that you created in the previous section, [Create the SFTP account](#create-the-sftp-account).